rockabetty/caveart/src/documentation/SETUP.md

 - **AWS_S3_BUCKET_USA:** The name of your S3 bucket.
 The variable is called AWS_S3_BUCKET_USA because of an abstract plan to expand to different buckets in different parts of the world, but there's only one bucket for now.
 - **AWS_S3_ACCESS_KEY_ID:** The Access Key ID for your AWS user.
 You can generate this in the AWS Management Console under IAM > Users > Security credentials.
 - **AWS_S3_SECRET_ACCESS_KEY:** The Secret Access Key for your AWS user.
 Keep it secret, keep it safe.

+### Image Magick Configuration
+**IMAGE_MAGICK_TEMP_PATH:** A file path for Image Magick to save images temporarily.
+What you want to put in there depends on what you're developing on:

+- Windows: C:\\Temp
+- macOS: /tmp
+- Linux: /tmp

+If you're on Windows you're going to want to update your own system environment variable.
+Right-click on This PC > Properties > Advanced system settings.
+Click on Environment Variables, then under System Variables, find the Path variable and click Edit.
+You're going to see a modal that wants a variable name and a variable value.
+The variable value should be the path directly to wherever you installed Image Magick (e.g. C:\Program Files\ImageMagick-7.1.1-Q16-HDRI) and the variable name should be IMAGEMAGICK_HOME.

+Click New and add the path to ImageMagick’s binaries.
+It should look like this:

 # Running The Application
 Type `npm run dev` into your terminal, and the application should start up smoothly!